JVanBuskirk/pyoAddSynth/README.md

 Additive Synth using Juce and Pyo

 Audio Units build and work well in some hosts.
-VST plugins will build, but will not load into any host.
-I am a novice C++ programmer which probably explains the known issues.

 You must have Pyo installed to run the plug-in. http://ajaxsoundstudio.com/software/pyo/